kpirnie/xumo-playlist-generator/readme.md

 ## Disclaimer

-*   Uses official Xumo APIs identified through community efforts.
-API endpoints or data structures may change without notice, breaking the script.
+*   Data structures may change without notice, breaking the script.
 *   Stream availability depends on Xumo.
 Placeholder replacement logic for stream URLs might need adjustments if Xumo changes requirements.
 *   EPG data accuracy depends on the data returned by Xumo's EPG endpoint.
 *   Use responsibly and according to Xumo's terms of service.